Dimtemp/AzureDataFactory/lab-43-adf-azure-functions.md

 # Lab: Use Azure Functions in Azure Data Factory

-In this walkthrough, we will create a Function App to display a Hello message when there is an HTTP request.
+In this lab, we will create a Function App to display a Hello message when there is an HTTP request.
+We will call this function from the data factory.

 ## Task 1: Create a Function app